 As the senior nutrition program for Williamson and Burnet Counties, we provide hot, nutritious noontime meals to local seniors in need Monday through Friday.
 We achieve this by delivering meals to homebound seniors and offering in-person meals in a congregate setting for seniors who can get out and about in the community.

-In 2014 alone, we delivered 108,018 hot, delicious and nutritious meals to seniors that due to illness, age, or disability, are unable to provide proper nutrition for themselves.
 One of the goals of our home delivered meals, provided 5 days a week, 52-weeks a year, is to enable seniors to remain living independently for as long as possible.
-Meals are delivered by caring volunteers that offer a human connection for seniors who are often isolated and lonely.
-For many seniors these volunteers may be the only people they see on a consistent basis.
+Meals are delivered by caring Community Champions that offer a human connection for seniors who are often isolated and lonely.
+For many seniors, these Community Champions may be the only people they see on a consistent basis.
 Therefore, volunteers also provide a daily wellness check and can alert staff to any concerns they may have.

 Congregate meals are provided at senior and community centers located in Williamson and Burnet counties.
-38,000, hot, delicious meals were served in 2014.
-Seniors enjoy a noon time meal and have multiple opportunities to engage in social and educational activities.
-Seniors form bonds and enjoy companionship with other seniors, staff and volunteers.
+Seniors enjoy a lunch time meal and have multiple opportunities to engage in social and educational activities.
+We believe this helps our area’s seniors enjoy companionship with other seniors, staff, and Community Champions.